Estimated reading time: 5 minutes

 I know, I know it sounds like one of those hallmark holidays, and that may very well be where it started.

-However, you need to remember that your employees make your organization and you should take advantage of every opportunity to show them that you care and appreciate what they do to help your organization succeed.
+However, you need to remember that your employees make your organization, and you should take advantage of every opportunity to show employees that you are thankful for what they do to help your organization succeed.

 15 Things You Can Do To Show Appreciation